 According to the findings by the Iowa State University, corn gluten meal can be put down as a pre-emergent to prevent crabgrass and other weeds that germinate in spring.

 However, the University of Maryland Extension notes that corn gluten does not prevent the germination of crabgrass.
 It only controls it by feeding lawn grass with sufficient nitrogen.
 In turn, the lawn grass ends up growing faster, choking out crabgrass.

-Vinegar is a natural solution that kills crabgrass and other weeds.
+Vinegar is an organic solution that kills crabgrass and other weeds.
 To control crabgrass naturally, apply at least a 20% vinegar on the weed, 30% is better for tougher weeds.
 Don’t use standard vinegar that you would buy for cooking.
 The organic solution will affect the cell membranes of the weed, causing rapid breakdown/desiccation of foliage tissue on contact.

 Here’s how to use vinegar to kill crabgrass naturally: